oracle/oracle-database-operator/docs/ordsservices/autoupgrade.md

         ...
 ```

-If you do not specify a download URL (`apex.download.url`), the default value is used:
+If you do not specify a download URL (`apex.download.url`), then the default value is used:
 https://download.oracle.com/otn_software/apex/apex-latest.zip

 ### APEX installation files on external storage

-Alternatively, you can provide APEX installation files in a dedicated PersistentVolume containing a single apex.zip file.
+Alternatively, you can provide APEX installation files in a dedicated `PersistentVolume` containing a single `apex.zip` file.

-You can download apex.zip from:
+You can download `apex.zip` from:
 https://www.oracle.com/tools/downloads/apex-downloads/

 ```yaml